jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 # Overview
 `HTML Apps` may require `third party data` integration, think of POS or News information.
-The `EXP platform` provides a `data aggregator` with a variety of third party connectors called `FEEDS`.
+The `EXP platform` provides a `data aggregator` with a variety of third party connectors called feeds.
-This tutorial will show how to set up a `FEED` in the `EXP platform` and integrate the data returned in a `Angular HTML App`.
+This tutorial will show how to set up a feed in the EXP platform and integrate the data returned in an Angular JS HTML App.

 # RSS HTML APP
-As a example on how `FEED` integrations works, we are going to create a `Angular HTML App` that will pull `Facebook` postings from the `EXP platform`.
+As a example on how feed integrations works, we are going to create an Angular JS HTML App that will pull Facebook postings from the EXP platform.
-This `Angular HTML App` will run in a EXP player and will use the `EXP Player SDK` to get the `Facebook` data form the `EXP platform`.
+This `Angular HTML App` will run in a EXP player and will use the [EXP Player APP SDK](/developers/reference/player-app-sdk/) to get the Facebook data form the EXP platform.
-For more info on the `EXP SDK's`, please check the [Developer Guide - Reference](http://docs.goexp.io/).
+For more info on the `EXP SDK's`, please check the [Developer Guide - Reference](/#more-resources).

 ## Setup Feed
-In the `EXP platform` we are going to setup a `Facebook FEED` that will pull postings from the the scala Facebook page.
+In the EXP platform we are going to setup a Facebook feed that will pull postings from the the scala Facebook page.

-- Login to `EXP` and select `integrations`.
+- Login to EXP and navigate to `Integrations`.

 - Click the `Facebook` icon to create a integration.
-Follow the onscreen `instructions`, you have to enter valid facebook credentials.
+Follow the onscreen instructions, you have to enter valid facebook credentials.

 ![tutorial](/common_images/tutorials/feed_tutorial_1.png "feed tutorial 1")

-- When integration is finished click on `FEEDS` in the menu on the left.
+- After you've successfully authorized and granted permission to EXP, click on `Feeds` in the menu on the left.

-- Click the `ADD` button on the right top side and give the feed a valid unique name like `SCALA FACEBOOK`.
+- Click the `ADD` button on the right top side and give the feed a valid unique name like `Scala Facebook Feed`.

-- Select `FACEBOOK` as `FEED` type.
+- Select `Facebook` as feed type.

 - Select `Static`.